Fibroblast growth factor receptor 2: Cancer

 Missense mutations of FGFR2 have been found in endometrial cancer and melanoma.

+Bent bone dysplasia

+Bent bone dysplasia is an extremely rare congenital skeletal condition caused by FGFR2 mutation.

 As a drug target

 AZD4547 is a tyrosine kinase inhibitor which targets FGFR1-3.
 It has demonstrated early evidence of efficacy in gastric cancer patients with high level FGFR2 amplification (Cancer Discovery 2016).
 FPA144 is a monoclonal antibody that binds to FGFR2b (a form of FGFR2) and preventing binding of certain FGFs.
 In 2014, a clinical trial began to treat gastric tumours that overexpress FGFR2b.

 Another approach of FGFR2 targeting is use of allosteric inhibitors.
 Alofanib is a novel first-in-class allosteric small-molecular inhibitor of FGFR2.
 It binds to the extracellular domain of FGFR2 and has an inhibitory effect on FGF2-induced phosphorylation.
 Principal benefits of allosteric inhibitors are high selectivity and low toxicity [Tsimafeyeu et al. ESMO Asia 2016].
 A phase Ib clinical study protocol has been selected for ECCO-AACR-EORTC-ESMO Workshop on Methods in Clinical Cancer Research, better known as the ‘Flims’ Workshop and clinical study of safety and preliminary efficacy of alofanib will be initiated at the beginning of 2017.